nextflow-io/nextflow/docs/amazons3.md

 ## Security credentials

-Amazon access credentials can be provided in two ways:
+AWS access credentials can be provided in two ways:

 1. Using AWS access and secret keys in your pipeline configuration.
-2. Using IAM roles to grant access to S3 storage on Amazon EC2 instances.
+2. Using IAM roles to grant access to S3 storage on AWS EC2 instances.

 ### AWS access and secret keys